 These items are likely to be in your home or office.
 You can also find these items at your local store.
 You can use your utility knife to cut wires.

 If you can see the copper wire from outside the insulator, the process is easy.
 In many cases, you may need to locate the correct part.

 To cut the problem or area, you can use your wire cutters and utility knife.
 Two separate cables will be required for each headphone.

 If you have two headphones, you will see copper wires on both ends.
-If your headphones only have one thread, you’ll see a green wire.
+If your wired headphones only have one thread, you’ll see a green wire.

 Separate the wires so that they don’t touch one another.
 Red and copper wires should be placed in their own spaces.
 To make it easier and cleaner to work in, you can remove insulation.